Yankees vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite four times over their past 10 games and lost each of those contests.
+- The Yankees have played as the favorite in four of their past 10 games and lost each of those contests.

-- In their last 10 games with a total, the Yankees and their opponents are 7-3-0 when it comes to hitting the over.
+- When it comes to hitting the over, the Yankees and their opponents are 6-4-0 in their last 10 games with a total.

 Yankees Betting Records & Stats

-- The Yankees have an implied moneyline win probability of 65.5% in this game.
+- The implied moneyline probablility for this matchup gives the Yankees a 58.3% chance to win.

-- New York has combined with opponents to go over the total 57 times this season for a 57-61-5 record against the over/under.
+- New York has had an over/under set by bookmakers 124 times, and have combined with opponents to go over the total in 57 of those games (57-62-5).

-- The Yankees have a 6-6-0 record against the spread this season (covering 50% of the time).
+- The Yankees have put together a 6-6-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!